DGL-GAN: Discriminator Guided Learning for GAN Compression: Experiments

-To better understand uncompressed DGL-GAN, we plot the curves of FID in Fig. \ref{Fig: uncompress DGL-GAN}\subref{Fig: FID curve of uncompressed DGL-GAN} and the curves of $h(x)$ and $h(G(z))$ in Fig. \ref{Fig: uncompress DGL-GAN}\subref{Fig: real and fake scores of uncompressed DGL-GAN}.
-We can see that when FID curve of baseline starts to increase at about $25000$ kimg, FID curve of DGL-GAN still keeps decreasing, indicating that DGL-GAN further explores the potential of the generator.
-Moreover, in Fig. \ref{Fig: uncompress DGL-GAN}\subref{Fig: real and fake scores of uncompressed DGL-GAN}, regarding the output scores $h(x)$ and $h(G(z))$ of $D$, there is no difference between DGL-GAN and baseline, illustrating that the impact of $D$ in DGL-GAN and baseline remains identical and the performance boost of DGL-GAN is introduced by the teacher discriminator $\overline{D}$.
+To better understand uncompressed DGL-GAN, we also train StyleGAN2 for 30000 kimg, similar to DGL-GAN, and we plot the curves of FID in Fig. \ref{Fig: uncompress DGL-GAN}\subref{Fig: FID curve of uncompressed DGL-GAN} and the curves of $h(x)$ and $h(G(z))$ in Fig. \ref{Fig: uncompress DGL-GAN}\subref{Fig: real and fake scores of uncompressed DGL-GAN}.
+We can see that when FID curve of StyleGAN2 starts to increase at about $25000$ kimg, while FID curve of DGL-GAN still keeps decreasing, indicating that DGL-GAN further explores the potential of the generator.
+Moreover, in Fig. \ref{Fig: uncompress DGL-GAN}\subref{Fig: real and fake scores of uncompressed DGL-GAN}, regarding the output scores $h(x)$ and $h(G(z))$ of $D$, there is no difference between DGL-GAN and StyleGAN2, illustrating that the impact of $D$ in DGL-GAN and StyleGAN2 remains identical and the performance boost of DGL-GAN is introduced by the teacher discriminator $\overline{D}$.

-Further, the formulation of DGL-GAN can be viewed as an ensemble of discriminators, which is comprised of the student discriminator $D$ and the teacher discriminator $\overline{D}$.
-Can the ensemble of discriminators boost the performance of the generator?
-That is an open question and out of the scope of this paper.
-We leave the question for future work.

 The superior performance of uncompressed DGL-GAN verifies the effectiveness of DGL-GAN and provides new insights about vanilla GANs.
 To our best knowledge, DGL-GAN is the first distillation framework to work on uncompressed GANs.